purvasingh96/StockGram-Intelligent-Portfolio-Manager/README.md

 ### Factor Returns

-This project will be leveraging cosine similarity between each tick in time as our alpha factor.
-Alphalens gives us a full battery of tests from future returns, information analysis to turnover analysis that provides us with a sense of the predictive power of an individual factor.
-One useful parameter is the return of our factor, which is called the factor return .
-In other words, factor returns are a way to directly measure the returns of our portfolio if their weights were determined purely by the alpha factor.
+Factor returns are a way to directly measure the returns of our portfolio if their weights were determined purely by the alpha factor.
 Alphalens requires two mandatory arguments to predict future mean returns: factors and prices.
-In this paper, we consider cosine similarity as factor data and year-end adjusted closing prices of the stocks in our portfolio as pricing data to run against our factor data.<br><br>
+In this project, we consider cosine similarity between two consecutive 10-K reports as factor data and year-end adjusted closing prices of the stocks in our portfolio as pricing data to run against our factor data.<br><br>

 After generating the factor data frame and setting the pricing data, we pass both the arguments